Peptide synthesis: Microwave-assisted peptide synthesis

-Microwave-assisted peptide synthesis has been used to complete long peptide sequences with high degrees of yield and low degrees of racemization.
+Microwave-assisted peptide synthesis is frequently used to assist Fmoc chemistry SPPS.

+Continuous flow solid-phase peptide synthesis

+The first article relating to continuous flow peptide synthesis was published in 1986, but due to technical limitations, it was not until the early 2010's when more academic groups started using continuous flow for the rapid synthesis of peptides.
+The advantages of continuous flow over traditional batch methods is the ability to heat reagents with good temperature control, allowing the speed of reaction kinetics while minimising side reactions. cycles times vary from 30 seconds, up to 6 minutes, depending on reaction conditions and excess of reagent.

+Thanks to inline analytics, such as UV/Vis spectroscopy and the use of Variable Bed Flow reactor (VBFR) that monitor the resin volume, on-resin aggregation can be identified and coupling efficiency can be evaluated.

 Synthesizing long peptides

-Stepwise elongation, in which the amino acids are connected step-by-step in turn, is ideal for small peptides containing between 2 and 100 amino acid residues.
-Another method is fragment condensation, in which peptide fragments are coupled.
-Although the former can elongate the peptide chain without racemization, the yield drops if only it is used in the creation of long or highly polar peptides.
-Fragment condensation is better than stepwise elongation for synthesizing sophisticated long peptides, but its use must be restricted in order to protect against racemization.
-Fragment condensation is also undesirable since the coupled fragment must be in gross excess, which may be a limitation depending on the length of the fragment.
+Stepwise elongation, in which consecutive amino acids are added one at a time, is ideal for small peptides containing between 2 and 40 (in rare instances, up to 50) amino acid residues.
+For the synthesis of longer polypeptide chains segment condensation is used, in which unprotected peptide segments are coupled.
+Although stepwise SPPS is often used to make longer peptide chains, the purity of long peptide chains made by stepwise SPPS is compromised by the accumulation of resin-bound byproducts formed at each step.
+Segment condensation by native chemical ligation is proeferred over stepwise elongation for synthesizing long peptide chains of defined chemical structure.

-A new development for producing longer peptide chains is chemical ligation: unprotected peptide chains react chemoselectively in aqueous solution.
-A first kinetically controlled product rearranges to form the amide bond.
-The most common form of native chemical ligation uses a peptide thioester that reacts with a terminal cysteine residue.
+An important development for producing longer peptide chains is chemical ligation, in which unprotected peptide chains are condensed chemoselectively in aqueous solution by formation of a non-peptide bond.
+The most commonly used reaction is native chemical ligation in which a peptide thioester reacts with an N-terminal cysteine residue.

-Other methods applicable for covalently linking polypeptides in aqueous solution include the use of split inteins, spontaneous isopeptide bond formation and sortase ligation.
+Method for covalently linking recombinantly produced polypeptides in aqueous solution include split inteins, spontaneous isopeptide bond formation and sortase ligation.

 In order to optimize synthesis of long peptides, a method was developed in Medicon Valley for converting peptide sequences.
 The simple pre-sequence (e.g. Lysine (Lysn); Glutamic Acid (Glun); (LysGlu)n) that is incorporated at the C-terminus of the peptide to induce an alpha-helix-like structure.
 This can potentially increase biological half-life, improve peptide stability and inhibit enzymatic degradation without altering pharmacological activity or profile of action.